srsapireddy/srsapireddy.github.io/_pages/publications.md

       </div>

       <p>
-        This page presents my publications by year and research theme.
-Each entry includes citation buttons and space for official PDF, DOI, code, or project links when available.
+        This page presents my publications by year in a single continuous list.
+Each publication includes citation and copy-citation buttons, with space for official DOI, PDF, code, or project links when available.
       </p>

       <div class="hero-links">